ISISComputingGroup/ibex_developers_manual/Cryogenics.md

 ### 7.5T magnet

 The 7.5T magnet is controlled by 3 devices:
-   * [Intelligent Power Supply (IPS)](OxfordInstrumentsIPS) (See [#1391](https://github.com/ISISComputingGroup/IBEX/issues/1391)).
+   * [Intelligent Power Supply (IPS)](Oxford-Instruments-IPS) (See [#1391](https://github.com/ISISComputingGroup/IBEX/issues/1391)).
 It could also be controlled by a [Mercury IPS](MercuryIPS) but cryogenics group are not using this option at present due to hardware issues with the Mercury IPS.
    * [Intelligent Temperature Controller (ITC503)](ITC-503) (See [#1389](https://github.com/ISISComputingGroup/IBEX/issues/1389), [#3189](https://github.com/ISISComputingGroup/IBEX/issues/3189)).
 A [Mercury ITC](MercuryiTC) may be used as a fallback if the ITC503 controller fails, but this is not usual.
    * Intelligent Level Meter (ILM) (See [#1390](https://github.com/ISISComputingGroup/IBEX/issues/1390))

-For details including configuration settings, see [OxfordInstrumentsIPS](OxfordInstrumentsIPS).
+For details including configuration settings, see [Oxford Instruments IPS](Oxford-Instruments-IPS).

 See note at the bottom of this page for differences between IBEX and SECI in terms of how this device must be connected.